In Our Time (1982 film): Little Dragon Head (29 mins)

 A shy taciturn young boy called Hsiao-mao (Little Cat) leads an unhappy life.
 At home, his parents neglect him, favoring his little brother and chiding him for playing with his dinosaur toys instead of studying.
 At school, he is ostracized by his classmates, who play pranks on him.
 When Hsiao-mao's parents receive a radio from a wealthier couple, the family starts visiting them for tea and to watch television.
 At the couple's home, Hsiao-mao draws a picture of his T-Rex figurine, but the couple's young daughter of a similar age takes it as hers.
 Returning home, Hsiao-mao dreams of himself playing jovially with dinosaurs, accompanied by apes playing instruments.
 One day during recess at school, Hsiao-mao stares at a popular girl at school as she walks towards and past him, a sight that causes further teasing from other students and him fighting with them.
 That afternoon, his father throws his T-Rex figurine away and they visit the couple's home again.
 This time, without his toy, Hsiao-mao has nothing to draw, but the girl proposes that they sneak out to the garbage dump to find the figurine.
-They manage to return home with the figurine without anyone's notice, and Hsiao-mao draws a picture of the girl clutching the figurine.
+They manage to return home with the figurine without anyone's notice, and Hsiao-mao draws a picture of the girl's doll holding the figurine.
 That night, it is revealed that the couple and the girl are flying somewhere, and it is unclear when a reunion will happen again.
-The vignette is bookeneded by shots of a record player playing a record.
+The vignette is bookended by shots of a record player playing a record.